ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

 2. Verify the installation.

    Verify the service mesh installation by ensuring kubernetes services are deployed and they all have a ClusterIP (except **jaeger-agent** service).
-Also, the **istio-ingressgateway** should have been assigned an Public IP on the Azure Load Balancer.
-Verify the IP for this service under the **EXTERNAL-IP** column.
+Also, the **istio-ingressgateway** service should have been assigned an Public IP on the Azure Load Balancer.
+Verify the Public IP for this service under the **EXTERNAL-IP** column.

    ```bash
    # Verify all services